D8-X/d8x-trader-infra/README.md

 # D8X-trader-backend infrastructure

-This directory contains infrastructure code for d8x-trader-backend.
+This directory contains infrastructure and deployment automation code for d8x-trader-backend.

 # Provisioning servers with terraform